 In the United States, any person with vision that cannot be corrected to better than 20/200 in the best eye, or who has 20 degrees or less of visual field remaining, is considered legally blind.

 Visual impairments take many forms and exist in varying degrees.
-It is important to understand that visual acuity alone is not a good predictor of the degree of problems a person may have.
-Someone with relatively good acuity (e.g., 20/40) can have difficulty functioning, while someone with worse acuity (e.g., 20/200) might not be having any real problems.
+Visual acuity alone is not a good predictor of a person's vision problems.
+Someone with relatively good acuity (20/40) can have difficulty functioning, while someone with worse acuity (20/200) might not have any real problems performing daily activities.